Kwpolska/pkgbuilder/docs/README.rst

 INSTALLATION
 ------------
-Copy pkgbuilder.py to /usr/bin or ~/bin.
-You need to install pyalpm from [extra] and python3-aur from the AUR.
+PyPI or AUR.
+Alternatively, INSTALL.py.

 NOTES
 -----
-This is Version 2 of PKGBUILDer.
-The original Perl version is included, but it should not be used.

-Version 2.1 is a big leap forward.
-It introduces many new features.
-It is now stable.
-It is now available as an AUR and PyPI package.

-The -S (DS.pacman) parameter adds pacman wrapper compatibility.

-For more info, refer to the pkgbuilder(8) man page or HTML docs in docs/html.
+For more info, refer to the pkgbuilder(8) man page or the documentation.

 COPYRIGHT
 ---------